Menu

 5. Participants will be able to explain different mechanical ventilation modes, types and settings as well as determine patent's candidacy for speaking valve use on a ventilator.

-6. Participants will understand the foundation and research behind developing a tracheostomy team for both populations.
+6. Participants will explain the foundation and research behind developing a tracheostomy team for both populations.

 Part II: